HubBucket-Team/gdc-docs/docs/Visualization_Documentation/ProjectDetailPage.md

 ### Survival Analysis

 Survival analysis is used to analyze the occurrence of event data over time.
 In the GDC, survival analysis is done on the mortality of the cases.
-Survival analysts requires:
+Survival analysis requires:

 *  Data on the time to a particular event (days from diagnosis to death)
 *  Information on whether the event has occurred (alive/deceased)